When Facing Tough Times… You Need Someone You Can Trust

 How do you navigate the juvenile criminal justice system, fight unfair accusations against your child, and find the best outcome that helps your child learn from their mistakes without getting caught up in South Carolina’s criminal justice system?

-at Templeton Mims & Ward can help.
+That’s Where the Juvenile Defense Lawyers at Templeton Mims & Ward Can Help.

 While juvenile criminal charges can be serious and have long-lasting consequences, there is hope.
 Depending on your child’s circumstances, there may be options to get their charges dismissed, keep your child out of jail, and minimize the damage to your child’s future.

 Let’s Take a Look at Potential Options.

 As with adult criminal charges, the solicitor/prosecutor could decide to dismiss the case for a number of reasons, including insufficient evidence to prosecute the case, improperly handled evidence, or evidence that we uncover that proves your child’s innocence.